Pechora Sea: Biogeography and ecology

 The fisheries of the Barents Sea, in particular the cod fisheries, are of great importance for both Norway and Russia.
 There is a diversity of benthic fauna on the Pechora Sea floor.
 In addition, there is a genetically distinct polar bear population associated with the Barents Sea.
-So called Karskaya group of beluga whales migrate into Pechora Sea for wintering.
-Various species such as walruses are under threat of possible pollutions.
+The Karskaya group of beluga whales migrate into Pechora Sea for wintering.
+Various species such as walruses are threatened by possible pollutions.